macmillanpublishers/bookmaker_assets/README.md

 This repository contains all the assets that Bookmaker uses when converting EPUB and PDF files.
 Files are archived according to the process that uses them: pdfmaker or epubmaker.

+## rsuite_assets vs legacy assets
+In an effort to support new our new RSuite style-set, a new top level folder has been added to the repo: *rsuite_assets*.
+Within that folder, the whole bookmaker_assets folder tree has been recreated for css and javascript files, for use with new rsuite-styled documents.

+Images and other style-agnostic assets (add-ons etc) are still maintained in non- *rsuite_assets* folder hierarchy.

 ## epubmaker

 This subfolder contains files used during the EPUB conversion process.
 This includes: logo images, interior image placeholders, CSS templates for each imprint.